coinspect/learn-evm-attacks/test/Business_Logic/Beanstalk/README.md

         emit Incentivization(account, amount);
     }
 ```
-The `emergencyCommit` function execute the proposal if `getGovernanceEmergencyThreshold` is reached, which is 2/3 of the votes, and only after 1 day has passed since the BIP was submitted.
+The `emergencyCommit` function executes the proposal if `getGovernanceEmergencyThreshold` is reached, which is 2/3 of the votes, and only after 1 day has passed since the BIP was submitted.

-The attackers first submit porpsals bip18 and bip19.
-The first one being the real exploit while the later a probable disguease, where it donates funds to the Ukraine foundation.
+The attackers first submit proposals bip18 and bip19.
+The first one is the real exploit while the latter is a probable disguise, where it donates funds to the Ukraine foundation.

 After 1 day, the exploit was produced using flashlons from aave, uniswap and sushi.
 The attackers flashloan funds in USDT, USDC, DAI, BEAN and LUSD.
-Using these funds the swap the values for BEAN tokens and call `emergencyCommit`.
-Once the delegateCall is produced from the beanstalk silo contract, they send funds in multiple tokens to the `0x79224bc0bf70ec34f0ef56ed8251619499a59def` address hold by the attacker.
+Using these funds they swap the values for BEAN tokens and call `emergencyCommit`.
+Once the delegateCall is produced from the beanstalk silo contract, they send funds in multiple tokens to the `0x79224bc0bf70ec34f0ef56ed8251619499a59def` address held by the attacker.
 These funds are then used to pay the flashloans and are swapped into WETH which is later deposited in Tornado.

 The attacker was cautious.
-1. They disuised the attack by submitting an incomplete proposal and sending the relevant data during the exploit
+1. They disguised the attack by submitting an incomplete proposal and sending the relevant data during the exploit
 2. They added a simple proposal sending funds to a foundation to look well intended
-3. They called multiple flashloans so funds would be enough even when only one would've been enough
+3. They performed multiple flashloans so funds would be enough even when only one would've been enough

-Point 3. added some extra cost on the attack which could've been saved if checking for voting power before voting.
+Point 3. added some extra cost to the attack which could've been saved if checking for voting power before voting.

-This vulnerability is exploited here with a few difference from the original exploit: no disguise is performed, everything uses the same contract and funds are not exchanged for WETH.
+This vulnerability is exploited here with a few differences from the original exploit: no disguise is performed, everything uses the same contract and funds are not exchanged for WETH.

 ## Further readings
 https://rekt.news/beanstalk-rekt/